umarmuhaimin/python-lessons/Lecture 6 - Unit Tests/Unit Tests (0) - Intro.md

 • edX

 🗂 9.
-Organizing Tests into Folders
+Organizing Tests into Folders (Good for testing)

 • If you have multiple test files, you can place them in a folder: